Richardinho/malebranche/README.md

 ### Programmatic

 ```
-var malebranche = require('malebranche');
+    let malebranche = require('malebranche');

-malebranche.main('my-file.svg', 800);
+    let srcFile = 'lab-clip-path.svg';
+    let name = 'generated-svg.svg';  //  name of generated file
+    let hRefLength = 32;
+    let vRefLength = 32;
+    let xmin = 0; //  xmin and ymin arguments allow the clip path to be offset.
+Normally, these should both be 0
+    let ymin = 0;

+    malebranche.main(srcFile, name, hRefLength, vRefLength, xmin, ymin);
 ```
-A file called 'destination.svg' should appear in the folder that this file was run.
+A file called 'generated-svg.svg' should appear in the folder that this file was run.

 ###  Command line
 ```